Frozen Shoulder (Adhesive Capsulitis)

 Mild cases may be treated with a home exercise program and anti-inflammatory medicines.
 More severe cases require physical therapy.
-In some cases a steroid is shot, or injected, into the shoulder area.
-In hard to treat cases, forced movement of the shoulder is done while you are asleep under general anesthesia.
+In some cases a steroid is shot (injected) into the shoulder area.
+In hard to treat cases, forced movement of the shoulder is done while you're asleep under general anesthesia.
 This will break up scar tissue and increase your range of motion.
 In rare cases, surgery may be needed to remove the scar tissue.
 Over time, most people with frozen shoulder get back nearly all range of motion without pain.
 Recovery may take a few months up to 1 year.
 You may still feel some stiffness.

 If physical therapy was prescribed, keep up with any home exercise program you were given.

 Keep using the affected shoulder and arm as much as possible.

 You may use over-the-counter pain medicine to control pain, unless another pain medicine was prescribed.
 Nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen or naproxen may work better than acetaminophen.
 Talk with your healthcare provider if you have long-term (chronic) liver or kidney disease before using these medicines.
 Also talk with your provider if you've ever had a stomach ulcer or digestive bleeding, or take blood thinners..